24th November

 Twizel to Omarama (33.2km)

-We left Twizel after taking photos of the old trucks they had used to build the canals and heading on south
+We left Twizel after taking photos of the old trucks they had used

 Stan had found us a lovely cabin in the Omarama camping ground which was just as well as in the night and the next day it poured down with rain and we had looked at the weather forecast and decided to have a rest day.